 “There will be no trial for the victims if the defendant is afforded the opportunity to flee the jurisdiction,” prosecutors wrote, “and there is every reason to think that is exactly what she will do if she is released.”

 Prosecutors first asked the court to keep Maxwell in government custody in early July, just hours after the FBI arrested her at a remote, 156-acre New Hampshire property.
-In that memo, they said her finances are “opaque and indeterminate” but that Maxwell has had more than 15 different bank accounts over the last four years.
+In that memo, they said her finances are “opaque and indeterminate” but that Maxwell has been linked to more than 15 different bank accounts over the last four years.
 The balances of those accounts sometimes topped $20 million.

 The daughter of a disgraced British media mogul, Maxwell holds citizenship in the United Kingdom, the United States, and France — a country that doesn’t extradite its citizens.

 In Monday’s memo, prosecutors also point to Maxwell’s behavior during her arrest as proof of her capacity to flee prosecution.
 When law enforcement agents descended on her New Hampshire property — bought with all cash just last year — they told Maxwell to open the front door, according to prosecutors.
 Instead, she fled to another room of the house and shut the door behind her.
 The agents were forced to breach the door.